 I continued to support him with other comments along the lines of:

 Don’t think anyone’s offended Joe, I love that you’re valuing your actors, I’d encourage you to own your successes more and build on them.
 There are some very deep pockets in your industry, and you’re already positioning yourself.
-Instead of thinking of your needs from the language of begging, etc, be a bit more creative about what you bring to the party, that a backers investment could benefit from going forwards, and be a bit cheeky (I used a couple of smiley emoticons that won’t show up here)
+Instead of thinking of your needs from the language of begging, etc, be a bit more creative about what you bring to the party, that a backers investment could benefit from going forwards, and be a bit cheeky.

 He took the comments on board and said he would tweak some things.
-I think he’s set on the crowdfunder, and having checked with some young creatives I know, they see no issues with this.
-However, he’s continued to receive questioning comments in the thread, that likely think along similar lines to me.
+He was pretty set on the crowdfunder, and having checked with other creatives of a similar age, it seems this is the norm these days.
+However, he continued receiving questioning comments in the thread that likely think along similar lines to me.

-For what it’s worth, I happen to think that putting the project first without backing is a mistake on a number of levels.
-This is not about money, but it is about value.
+For what it’s worth, I happen to think that putting the project first without building in some kind of reward system for the participants is harsh on a number of levels.
+It’s not about the-money it’s about valuing everyone involved.

 Valuing yourself and your talents, means that you get to make less knee-jerk decisions.
 For instance lots of people find it immensely difficult to say NO. Yet, being clear to prospective collaborators in what interests you and what doesn’t will help bring in more of what you want and help anyone you say no to, to recognise that it’s not personal.

 And let’s face it sometimes you just don’t gel with someone and that’s okay too.
 But you can cover yourself first in order to establish whether you’re reading them correctly as first impressions can deceive us:

 We’re all programmed from childhood and sometimes we pick up a wonky vibe where none exists, through the airwaves of past experiences or the beliefs you’re inherited from someone else